jedi4ever/nodejs-ops/README.md

     Maintaining that state across application servers to manually update gauges is non-trivial.
     We send a message to statsd containing the id of the user making a request.

-# CI
+# Continous Integration
 - Jenkins, Circle CI, TravisCI
 - Chat bot in Campfire

+# Continous delivery
-# Configuration Mgmtm
+## Configuration Mgmtm
 - redis
 - chef nodejs

-# Continous delivery
-- Use of forever <https://github.com/nodejitsu/forever> - just kidding

 ### Fleet: Extending the easy Git -> deploy
 - Initial blogpost on fleet: <http://blog.nodejs.org/2012/05/02/multi-server-continuous-deployment-with-fleet/>